Primary Assessment and Intervention

 Professional collaboration with primary teachers and school staff provides opportunities to review and discuss educational assessment data, new and effective intervention strategies, and questions or concerns regarding students’ learning profiles.

-During these meetings, Psychology staff members review the Visual Assessment Portfolios created for high-needs students and support school teams in deciding which students may benefit from additional educational testing and/or further professional assessment.
-Teachers report that networking sessions with Psychology and Speech-Language staff members has expanded their repertoire of educational assessment tools and has enhanced their ability to score and understand the results of data specific to their high-needs students, which is resulting in noticeable improvements in student achievement.
+During these meetings, Speech and Language and/or Psychology staff members review the assessments created for identified students and support school teams in deciding which students may benefit from updated educational assessment and/or further professional assessment.
+Teachers report that networking sessions with Psychology and Speech-Language Pathologist staff members has expanded their repertoire of educational assessment tools and has enhanced their ability to score and understand the results of data specific to the students, which is resulting in noticeable improvements in student achievement.

 Professional collaboration with grade two teachers enhances their ability to identify students at-risk of developing delays in literacy achievement.
 Teachers have also been provided with training on new and innovative intervention strategies for students with reading and writing difficulties.

-- The three-tiered approach to primary assessment has resulted in reduced wait times for professional assessments from approximately 31 months to 10 months.
-Student’s learning needs are identified earlier and school staff are able to address gaps in literacy achievement before students enter the junior division.
+- Having the Speech and Language Pathologist complete the Grade 1 and 2 Oral Language and Literacy Assessment results in reduced wait times for professional assessment.
+Student’s learning needs are identified earlier, and schools can address gaps in literacy achievement before students enter the junior division.

-- More than 90% of the teachers participating in the project reported that they have acquired tremendous professional development from working collaboratively with members of the Special Education department.
-Teachers also reported that the Visual Assessment Portfolios took some of the “guess-work” out of choosing strategies and making modifications to educational programs within the classroom.
+- Teachers report that they have acquired tremendous professional development from working collaboratively with members of the Special Education Department.
+Teachers also reported that the Oral Language and Early Literacy Assessment took the “guess work” out of choosing strategies and making modifications to educational programs within the classroom.

-- Parent feedback indicated that they greatly appreciated the hierarchical approach to assessment, beginning with consultation on classroom–based measures (i.e., Tier One) and only progressing to professional assessment measures when deemed necessary (i.e., Tiers Two and Three).
+- Parent feedback indicates that they greatly appreciate the hierarchical approach to assessment, beginning with consultation on classroom-based measures and only progressing to professional assessment measures when deemed necessary.

-- Parents also found the Visual Assessment Portfolio easy to understand and could readily identify their child’s strengths and needs
+- Parents also find the Oral Language and Early Literacy Assessment easy to understand and could readily identify their child’s strengths and needs.

-- Literacy improvements are monitored by repeating administration of educational assessment measures (i.e., Tier One measures), as well as some Board-Wide assessment tools (i.e., CAT-3).
-Grade 3 and 6 EQAO results for our previously identified high-needs primary students will also be reviewed to ensure improved literacy achievement over time.
+- Literacy improvements are monitored by administration of educational assessment measures.
+Grade Three and Grade Six EQAO results for our previously identified primary students are also reviewed to ensure improved literacy achievement over time.

 - Ongoing professional development opportunities will be provided for primary teachers and school teams to review educational assessment measures, to provide information regarding new and effective classroom intervention strategies, and to address any questions that arise.